 Banesa Lolauoa Tseki was born in Lesotho and, being the daughter of academics, she was raised between the Lesotho, the United Kingdom and the United States.
+She first came to South Africa as a student at UCT.
+In what she felt was a conducive climate for exploring an alternative way of living, her path of self-discovery was through kundalini yoga.

 Now Mbizvo and Tseki, who are both 27, have opened a yoga studio in Greenside, Johannesburg.